katymorris/rails-flagging/README.md

 Vagrant uses the command line ssh in and out of your box, and also manage boxes.

-The Getty's box runs in an Ubuntu/Xenial environment.
+This project runs in an Ubuntu/Xenial environment.

 Next, use the command line to enter the root directory of the Getty's file (where VagrantFile and app are stored).